 Cash Flows from Financing Activities-Financing activities provide supplemental cash for both day-to-day operations and capital requirements as needed.
 During 2018, cash used in financing activities consisted primarily of the issuance of \$75 million of long-term debt, less the repayment \$24 million of Pollution Control Bonds and payment of dividends in the amount of \$125 million.
-During 2017, cash provided by financing activities consisted of the issuance of \$225 million of long-term debt, less the repayment of \$150 million of term loans and payment of dividends of \$118 million.
+During 2017, cash provided by financing activities consisted of the issuance of \$25 million of term loans and payment of dividends of \$110 million of term loans and payment of dividends of \$118 million.